 5. Be honest!
 If you tell us nonsense, like you have no competition, or you are not able to tell us where your competitors are better, you lose any chance of a positive report.
 We are very loyal to honest vendors.
 Every vendor we have in our go-to contact list is there, because they either sent us to their competitor or told us we should not be buying yet.
 That goes for both commodities and premium products/services.

-4. Dump that script!
+4. Over-scripted = rookie!
 Since we get hit up with cold calls and emails all day long, we can tell who had what sales training.
-Consultative selling, AIDA, AIDCA, Sandler, etc. – we know when you are running each technique on us.
-This just gets you labeled as a rookie, and we care about our companies too much to let rookies touch them.
+Consultative selling, AIDA, AIDCA, Sandler, etc. – we know when you are running each technique on us, we likely paid for same sales training for our teams.
+Letting script take over natural conversation just gets you labeled as a rookie, and we care about our companies too much to let rookies touch them.
 Sales should be a conversation with lots of listening – you can’t script and rehearse that.

 3. Keep your word!
 This is one very common complaint!
 Don’t forget to call when you say you will, send us the information we requested, deliver scopes and quotes on time, etc.

 2. Listen a heck of a lot more than you talk!
-Ask us the kind of questions that set the context first, then delve deeper into our “pains”.
-Your consultative perception of our “pain” is usually nothing like our real “pain”.
+Ask us the kind of questions that set the context first, then delve deeper into our needs/pains.
+Your consultative perception of our need/pain is likely nothing like our real one.
 If you yap too much about your “benefits”, you may just miss the sale.

 1. Do your homework!
 Look at our websites, media articles, D&B (which has more info than we want out there), and social media presence.
+It is unlikely you will get to talk to the “Vaders” until you a vetted by gatekeepers, so you should know a lot about our organizations.
 The more you know about us before you call, the more we will feel you invested in us, and this does make us want to talk to you.
 In addition, if you were respectful to our gatekeepers, they may have already provided you with a lot of very relevant information.

 Photo credit: Helmut Edlmayer